Talk about mismatch: McGregor challenges 'actress' Mark Wahlberg to fight for UFC shares

 The UFC history books. https://t.co/CEWc1JmL1y

-While there is no known fight history between McGregor and Wahlberg, McGregor, who has repeatedly expressed his interest in a UFC stake to his name, has a legit reason to bear a grudge against Marky Mark.
+While there is no known fight history between McGregor and Wahlberg, McGregor, who has repeatedly expressed his interest in UFC stakes, has a legit reason to bear a grudge against Marky Mark.

-Back in 2016, the actor offered the Notorious to buy a portion of his ownership stake after the latter complained about being an underpaid face of the sport.
+In 2016, the actor made McGregor an offer to buy a portion of his ownership stake after the latter complained about being the underpaid face of the sport.
 However, in June last year, Wahlberg rescinded his offer, saying that he "needs his piece."

-McGregor stunned the MMA fans by announcing his retirement on March 30, the second time in three years.
-The Irishman spilled no beans about the reasons of his sudden exit from the sport, with some suggesting it might be a leverage ploy to receive UFC equity.Also on rt.com 'McGregor helped UFC get $4bn deal, but now they don't need him': MMA analyst Robin Black
+McGregor stunned MMA fans by announcing his retirement on March 30, the second time in three years.
+The Irishman gave no reasons for his sudden exit from the sport, but some speculated that it could be a leverage ploy to receive UFC equity.Also on rt.com 'McGregor helped UFC get $4bn deal, but now they don't need him': MMA analyst Robin Black

 If McGregor, whose suspension from the UFC over his post-match brawl with Khabib Nurmagomedov's teammates expires on April 6, is indeed eyeing a UFC stake, this is probably not the best moment to vie for it.
-The man has recently been making headlines not with his performance in the octagon, but on criminal pages, having been linked to an alleged sexual assault in Ireland and facing charges in Florida after smashing a fan's cell phone in Miami.
+The man has recently been making headlines, not with his performance in the octagon, but in the crime pages, having been linked to an alleged sexual assault in Ireland and facing charges in Florida after smashing a fan's cell phone in Miami.

 Think your friends would be interested?
 Share this story!